WesVanVugt/promise-pool-executor/README.md

         }));
     }
 });
+// Send the batch of requests.
+This step is optional. batcher.send();
 const inputs = [1, 3, 5, 7];
 // Start a series of individual requests const promises = inputs.map((input) => persistentBatchTask.getResult(input));